 1) You spend a lot of time on repetitive tasks

-Repetitive tasks draw your time and attention away from other – often more important – things.
-While scheduling sales calls, sending out emails and assigning tasks to your sales team are all important parts of running your business, they don’t need to be done manually.
+Repetitive tasks draw your time and attention away from other - often more important - things.
+While scheduling sales calls, sending out emails and assigning tasks to your sales team are essential parts of running your business, they don't need to be done manually.

 2) You've set clear sales and marketing goals

-Before investing in a marketing automation system, it’s important to know what you want to achieve with it.
-Otherwise, it’s a waste of money.
+Before investing in a marketing automation system, it's essential to know what you want to achieve with it.
+Otherwise, it's a waste of money.

-If you already have goals in place, you’re probably ready for marketing automation.
-These goals will also help inform which marketing automation platform is right for you.
+You're probably ready for marketing automation if you already have goals in place.
+These goals will also help inform you which marketing automation platform is right for you.

 3) You have a wealth of content and a good content creation process

 If your content looks a little shallow, you're probably not ready for marketing automation.